Skip to main content

 What it is

-Under the Public Health (Control of Disease) Act 1984, every local council in England and Wales has a duty to arrange a funeral if no one else will or can.
-Similar legislation applies in Scotland and Northern Ireland.
+Under section 46 of the Public Health (Control of Disease) Act 1984, every local council in England and Wales has a duty to arrange a funeral if no one else will or can.
+The equivalent duty is section 87 of the Burial and Cremation (Scotland) Act 2016 in Scotland, and section 25 of the Welfare Services Act (Northern Ireland) 1971, which places the duty on district councils, in Northern Ireland.
 This is not a charity; it is a legal obligation.
 The council will arrange a simple cremation (or burial in some circumstances) with no service and no family present, unless you specifically arrange to attend.

 The cost to you

 There is no upfront cost to the family.
-However, the council will attempt to recover reasonable costs from the estate of the deceased.
-If the person died with no money or assets, the costs are written off.
+However, the council will attempt to recover reasonable costs from the estate.
+If the person left no money or assets, the costs are written off.
 If there is an estate, even a small one, the council will claim from it before anything is distributed to beneficiaries.

 When to use it